 Stabilisation of creek embankments may need to be undertaken at particularly locations to reduce erosion.
-Jute mesh unstable areas and establishment of a groundcover over these areas is a high priority.
+Jute mesh unstable areas and establishment of a groundcover over these areas will be undertaken as soon as possible to stabilise the ground surface and prevent erosion.
 Weed thickets along creek line embankments are to be removed in a staged manner and using manual techniques such as frilling, drilling or cut/paint.
 Logs may be utilised for additional stabilisation works as required.

-Within the core riparian zones, groundcovers are to be placed at 6 plants per m.
+Within the core riparian zones, groundcovers are to be placed at 6 plants per m2.